JonathanRixhon/sgc-webies/README.md

-#Webies - Un cinema fictif
+# Webies - Un cinéma fictif

+**Disclaimer**: This is a school project from HEPL - Liège.